Leading Change

 General areas covered

-• Planned verses emergent changes
+• Planned verses emergent changes - what is the difference and what should we do?

-• Change theories and models along with strategies for managing change and supporting people through change
+• Strategies for managing change and supporting people through change

-• Culture and organisational politics and the relational aspects of change
+• Culture and organisational politics and the relational aspects of change.

 Skills gained for the workplace, technical skills or academic skills